New York Comic Con: A Beginner’s Guide

 How Do I Get My Badge?

-Badges purchased by September 17, 2023, will be mailed via USPS.
-You have until July 30 to update or confirm your address (on ShowClix).
+Badges purchased by September 22 will be mailed via USPS.
 If you purchased tickets for multiple people, all tickets will ship to you, and then it is up to you to distribute them.
 (A badge is not tied to a person until it is activated, so it doesn’t matter who gets which badge.)
-Tickets begin mailing in late August.
+Badges have begun mailing.
+If you have not received your badge yet, do not panic.
+NYCC is two weeks later than usual this year, and badges ship in waves.

 International attendees can choose to have their badges mailed or pick up at Will Call.